 Updates to the register of electors

-If you've changed address you need to re-register to vote to update your details - that's because the law does not allow us to use the details we hold (such as council tax records) to automatically update the register.
+If you've changed address, you'll need to re-register to vote to update your details - that's because the law doesn't allow us to use the details we hold (such as council tax records) to automatically update the register.

-The register is published once a year; we undertake an 'annual canvass' to ensure the correct details are included and the electoral register is up-to-date.
+The register is published once a year; we undertake an 'annual canvass' to ensure:

 The register of electors